Book Themed Wedding Details for a Winter Wedding

 Invitation suite, save the date, and program.
 Nelly script font, watercolor, stitching, oh my!

 Our program was another labor of love.
-I had it in my head that I wanted them to be like mini books—we were using books in our centerpieces, we used books to make our flowers, so the tie in was there.
+I had it in my head that I wanted them to be like mini books—we were using books in our centerpieces and we used books to make our flowers, so the tie-in with our book themed wedding details was there.
 With the help of my MOH, I designed lots of different pages.
 We had a frontispiece with a poem on it (“Habitation” by Margaret Atwood, an odd choice maybe, but one I love), a title page, a dedication (to my dad), separate pages for the ceremony, listing our party, a thank you, information about the venue’s history—this thing had a lot of content.
-In order to keep the program from being super thick—and to make it more book like—I also made it much more annoying by printing everything on tracing paper.
+In order to keep the program from being super thick—and to make it more book-like—I also made it much more annoying by printing everything on tracing paper.

 With our rings

 Suffice it to say, tracing paper is a BITCH to print on.
 It’s so thin I had to hand feed the printer for hours.
 It’s also see-through, so we had to get creative with how we laid out the pages.
 I could go on about this project, but I won’t bore you—I was pleased with the result, especially after we sewed the spines together (a subtle nod to our save the dates!).

 We also printed menus for each place setting.
 These were the easiest by far!

 As you know, my mom made paper bouquets for me and the bridesmaids.
 I LOVE them.
 I use the present tense because one of the awesome things about a paper bouquet is that I still have it in one of my mercury glass vases at home.
 These paper flower bouquets fit in perfectly with our other book themed wedding details.